-What about the mothers who get acne from pregnancy, or whose hair turns grey, or who can’t loose their baby belly in 10 seconds flat?
+What about the mothers who get acne from pregnancy, or whose hair turns grey, or who can’t lose their baby belly in 10 seconds flat?

-Heather Irvine, Clinical Psychologist and head of the READ Clinic, is a breath of fresh air for mothers who really want it to be told how it is.
+Heather Irvine-Rundle, Clinical Psychologist and director of the READ Clinic, is a breath of fresh air for mothers who really want it to be told how it is.
 Of course you love your new baby, but don’t let anybody fool you – motherhood is hard work.

 Yes, you might pee your pants occasionally, and that’s you, Mum, we’re talking about.
 Yes, you might get cracked nipples.
 Yes you might lose your single friends.
 And as terrible as it sounds, yes, at the end of a long day of non-stop crying, poo in your hair and exhaustion you might want to give up on motherhood altogether.